pie chart

 Mana: 4

-Obviously, my main source of mana is Mister Rakdos himself, but he can’t be summoned immediately so we need some other sources of energy to get him going.
-For this reason, the deck contains eight mana rocks, a creature and an enchantment that generate treasure tokens (in exchange for damage) and a second creature that generates mana based on opponents receiving damage.
+Obviously, the main source of mana is Mister Rakdos himself, but he can’t be summoned immediately so we need some other sources of energy to get him going.
+For this reason, the deck contains eight mana rocks, an enchantment that generates treasure tokens (in exchange for damage) and a second creature that generates mana based on opponents receiving damage.

 Ramp: 1